adam-stokes/App-much/README.md

 # NAME

-App::much - It's new $module
+App::much - project creator

 # SYNOPSIS

-    use App::much;
+    $ much new python

 # DESCRIPTION

-App::much is ...
+App::much is a project creator for quickly starting projects for Perl, Python, and others.
+It's powered by an interactive menu and templates.

 # LICENSE